shayne-fletcher/zen/notes/arith-cxx-final-tagless.md

 }
 ```

-That's it!
-If this is interesting to you and you'd like to go deeper into the technical details like, how to write the build scripts and so on for a program like this, the source is online [here](https://github.com/shayne-fletcher/zen/tree/master/rust/arith_final_tagless).
+Source and build scripts and so on for this project [here](https://github.com/shayne-fletcher/zen/tree/master/rust/arith_final_tagless).